SciPhi-AI/R2R/README.md

 ## About

-R2R, short for RAG to Riches, provides the fastest and most efficient way to provide high quality RAG to end users.
-The framework is built around customizable pipelines and a feature-rich FastAPI implementation.
+R2R (RAG to Riches) offers a fast and efficient framework for serving high-quality Retrieval-Augmented Generation (RAG) to end users.
+The framework is designed with customizable pipelines and a feature-rich FastAPI implementation, enabling developers to quickly deploy and scale RAG-based applications.

 ## Why?